justarrived/justarrived.github.io/blog/_posts/2016-10-05-backward-phone-numbers.md

 You can read more about `unicode-bidi` [over at w3schools](http://www.w3schools.com/cssref/pr_text_unicode-bidi.asp).

-Just one of those things that really tells you how mature the web has become and one of the unique challenges we at Just Arrived face on a day to day basis.
+Just one of those things that you usually don't have to think about when building websites and applications.
+This is just one example of what unique challenges we at Just Arrived face on a day to day basis.